 Be Ready to Go With the Flow

 Keep in mind that every place you go will be different.
 What works in one city might not work in another.
-Maybe the Wi-Fi isn't as good as you thought, or there are unexpected things to see and do that take up your time.
+Maybe the Wi-Fi isn't as good as you thought.
+Or there are unexpected things to see and do that take up your time.
 The key is to be willing to change your plans as needed.
 Also, listen to your body.
-Traveling can be tiring, so make sure you're getting enough sleep and taking breaks when you need them.
+Traveling can be tiring.
+So make sure you're getting enough sleep.
+And taking breaks when you need them.
 If you're feeling burnt out, it's hard to be productive or enjoy your trip.

 Common Challenges and How to Overcome Them